 How to house your rabbits outdoor?

-Predator-Proof & Weather Resistant: To keep your rabbit outdoors, you will need to invest in a good hutch and exercise run for predator-proof and weather resistance.
+Can an indoor rabbit be moved outside?
+Of course.
+To keep your rabbit outdoors, you will need to invest in a good hutch and exercise run for predator-proof and weather resistance.
 The hutch should be made of solid wood, with durable predator-proof wire mesh, and big enough that the rabbit can stretch up on its hind legs and take three full hops in any direction (if you are keeping two rabbits, increase the dimensions).

-Prevent Diseases: The most effective way of minimizing this risk of diseases is to ensure you treat your rabbits with regular insecticidal treatment and keep their vaccinations up to date.
+The most effective way of minimizing this risk of diseases is to ensure you treat your rabbits with regular insecticidal treatment and keep their vaccinations up to date.
 Flystrike is also a risk, where flies lay eggs on your bunny's skin (usually around the bottom area), which then hatch into maggots and eat away at the rabbits' flesh.

-Get Company: If your rabbit lives outdoors, she should have a mate.
+If your rabbit lives outdoors, she should have a mate.
 Otherwise, she will spend lots of time by herself, and make your rabbit lonely, stressed, and anxious.
 If you cannot adopt a second rabbit, you should regularly spend time with your pet and needs lots of toys and other distractions.

 The best bunny hutches should come in various designs, sizes, and levels of security.
 Aivituvin bunny hutch gives your furry friends a sense of safety and comfort.👇👇👇

-1 ，Material: solid fir wood ➕animal-friendly paint➕heavy-duty galvanized predator-proof welded wire ➕ robust quality hardware
+Solid fir wood ➕animal-friendly paint➕heavy-duty galvanized predator-proof welded wire ➕ robust quality hardware

-2 ，Weather-resistant: The roof is covered with asphalt for enhanced weather protection.
+The roof is covered with asphalt for enhanced weather protection.

-6，Easy Assembly: all of our cages will come flat packed.
+All of our cages will come flat packed.
 It comes with a sufficient pictorial manual.
 Screws were in marked plastic bags.
 Panels are stamped and come ready to be screwed together.
 Many have dowel rods that fit nicely into pre-drilled holes.

 Luxury Real Estate for Your Furry Friends!